fattyageboy/berthcare/design-documentation/features/authentication-onboarding/README.md

 ## Overview

-BerthCare's authentication and onboarding experience is designed to get home care nurses documenting visits within 60 seconds of first launch.
+BerthCare's authentication and onboarding experience is designed to get home care caregivers documenting visits within 60 seconds of first launch.
 We've eliminated traditional multi-step registration flows in favor of a streamlined, role-aware system that recognizes users are often starting their shift and need immediate access.

 **Core Principle**: The best interface is no interface.
 Authentication should be invisible, onboarding should be instant, and users should feel productive from moment one.